 Note: It is a Ministry requirement that you advise Student Awards and Financial Aid if there are any changes (financial or other) to your situation during the school year.
 As these changes may affect your amount of assistance, you are encouraged to check the OSAP website in mid-October to see if the total amount of your OSAP has altered.
 If you do not, implications such as: having grants converted to loans, reduction of future funding, and/or restriction from OSAP could occur.

 5) Remaining Eligible for OSAP

-Once you receive OSAP, you must maintain a 60% course load (40% for students with permanent disabilities) throughout the academic year in order to remain eligible for this assistance.
+Once you receive OSAP, you must maintain a 60% course load (40% for students with permanent disabilities) in each term, and pass your year with at least a 60% average, in order to remain eligible for this assistance.
 Click here to learn more about OSAP eligibility.

 6) Repaying your loans.